lizmat/raku-all-modules/Altai-man/perl6-Config-Netrc/README.md

 ```
 is also optional.

 You will be able to use this hash to determine state of user's Netrc file state.
-This is definetly not the end and more features are coming.

 TODO
 ====
-* Add writer
 * Detection of user's config file at his `home` directory

 COPYRIGHT